Flexible Fractional Repetition Codes for Distributed Storage Networks: conclusion

 \section{conclusion}

-In this paper, we have presented a new class of codes that we term \emph{generalized fractional repetition (GFR) codes}.
-These codes possess several important properties: (i) they achieve the MBR point of the FHS scheme and close the loop of the graph-based necessary and sufficient condition of the benefits of helper selection derived in Part~I \cite{part1}; (ii) the proposed GFR codes are exact-repair codes and for the most part admit the repair-by-transfer property; and (iii) their construction utilizes a new code-construction technique that generalizes the existing FR codes for arbitrary network parameters.
-One future direction is to further generalize the proposed GFR codes for the multiple failures scenario in a way similar to the existing results in \cite{el2010fractional,olmez2013replication}.
+In this paper, we have presented a new class of codes that we term \emph{flexible fractional repetition (FFR) codes}.
+These codes possess several important properties: (i) they achieve the MBR point of the FHS scheme and close the loop of the graph-based necessary and sufficient condition of the benefits of helper selection derived in \cite{ahmad2018can}; (ii) the proposed FFR codes are exact-repair codes and for the most part admit the repair-by-transfer property; and (iii) their construction utilizes a new code-construction technique that generalizes the existing FR codes for arbitrary network parameters.
+One future direction is to further generalize the proposed FFR codes for the multiple failures scenario in a way similar to the existing results in \cite{el2010fractional,olmez2013replication}.

 \appendices